25 | Reset: What Becomes Available When You Choose to Dissolve

 Then we started suppressing fire.
 A century of good intentions allowed fuel to accumulate to densities these trees had never faced.
 In 2020, the Castle Fire killed ten to fourteen percent of all living giant sequoias on earth.

 A forest that never burns is a forest waiting to explode.
+I wonder sometimes whether the same sentence could be written about a life.

 What the Soil Remembers and the Soul Forgets

 What is true for soil is true for the soul.
+Some sentences do not need commentary.
+They need obedience.

 The Ancient Architecture of Stepping Away

 A rite of passage is not something that happens to you.
 It is something you enter.
+And something I am still entering, in different forms, at different scales, with less certainty and more surrender than when I was young.

 I was standing on the highest mountain of them all.
 I understood more than I saw; for I was seeing in a sacred manner the shapes of all things in the spirit.